Dynamic Range Day

 is March 20th, 2010 That’s TODAY !

-Actually, that was two years ago.
+Actually, that was years ago, now.

 If you’d like to get involved, please “Like” the Facebook page for regular updates.